DeathGabox/dotfiles-proxylivy/installation-guide.md

+> Note: This is a forever work in progress

-- [x] Read The Fabulous Manual ([RTFM](https://es.wikipedia.org/wiki/RTFM)) always, like [Archwiki](https://wiki.archlinux.org/) or Self-doc written by project, this is considered out of date by design
+- Read The Fabulous Manual ([RTFM](https://es.wikipedia.org/wiki/RTFM)) always, like [Archwiki](https://wiki.archlinux.org/) , [geento wiki](https://wiki.gentoo.org/wiki/Main_Page) or Self-doc written by project, this repo dotfile guide is considered out of date by design

 - Read [dualboot.md](/dualboot.md) if you want to install windows(WinterOS) :P